-Noel Semple is Associate Professor at the University of Windsor Faculty of Law.
+Noel Semple is an Associate Professor at the University of Windsor Faculty of Law.

-Noel studies access to justice.
-His work asks how the law and legal institutions work in real life, and it aspires to improve their ability to do so.
-Empirical research (both quantitative and qualitative) and policy analysis are key tools in his scholarship.
-He draws upon and seeks to contribute to the law and society and empirical legal studies traditions.
+Studying access to justice, Professor Semple's work asks how the law and legal institutions work in real life.
+It also aspires to improve the ability of law and legal institutions to actually create justice.
+Empirical research (quantitative and qualitative) and policy analysis are key tools in his scholarship.
+Professor Semple draws upon and seeks to contribute to the law and society and empirical legal studies traditions.

 Between 2017 and 2019, he was Editor-in-Chief of the Windsor Yearbook of Access to Justice, a peer-reviewed and open-source scholarly journal.
 He teaches and writes in the fields of civil dispute resolution, legal ethics and professionalism, legal services regulation, and family law.
 He directs the Windsor Legal Practice Simulation, a week-long legal practice simulation in which all Windsor Law 1L students participate.
 In March 2017, he received the Windsor Student Law Society Faculty Award for teaching.